 Newton Estate comprises the large area of Lochportain and beyond, providing the angler with innumerable lochs to choose from (see NUAC map).
 These lochs vary in nature but many of them rarely see an artificial fly.
 Many are within easy reach of the road while others give the opportunity to combine hill walking with fishing.
 Most lochs contain free-rising brown trout with the occasional loch presenting more of a challenge with larger, more elusive trout.
 NUAC has recommended some lochs below but this does not mean that others are not well worthwhile exploring.
 There is always the chance of a sea trout and salmon on some of the waters on Newton Estate.
 However NUAC only retains the right to brown trout.
 Any sea trout or salmon caught should be carefully returned to the water.

-Here is a brief description of some of the lochs.
+A brief description of some of the lochs.

 Loch Fada (NF 883 711) Loch Fada is reached by the road beside the water treatment works (Blashaval) and will bring you directly to the boat.
 Please note that the road to Loch Fada now has a locked gate.
 If you require vehicle access contact the permit outletfor the key.
 Loch Fada is an expansive water that is very prolific.
 It contains large numbers of average sized trout, with some larger specimens.
 Small numbers of sea trout, salmon and char are present.
 We suspect that ferox trout may also be present, particularly in and around the deep holes.
 The topography of the loch is varied.
 Generally speaking, the north basin shelves rapidly to 6m relatively close to the shore.
 Fish may be taken within casting distance of the shore.
 The south basin contains areas up to 13m in depth.
 The most productive fishing is located on the shelving shorelines.
 Please be aware that rowing between the north and south basin can take up to two hours!
 There are many high banks that provide good shelter on windy days but be careful of large deep crevasses in the peat when walking.
 Recommended Areas Amongst the islands and reefs to the west of the loch try drifts from the north shore to the island shelves.
 The water round the many reefs and islands in the channel between the north and south basin often holds good-sized fish.
 Shore fishing all round but in particular towards the north shore skerries and underwater reefs located 3-6m out